george-studenko/100_Days_of_ML_Code/README.md

 Here you can find a very useful [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/)

+## Day 28 : Oct 27, 2018

+**Today's Progress** : Went through the Lesson 5 of FAST.AI about collaborative filtering, learning more about PyTorch modules and what pytorch squeeze does and how to properly use reshape, and got some practice with scikit learn

+**Thoughts**: While I've been working with PyTorch for a while there still a lot to learn, I will get in more depth about PyTorch in the comming days.

 ## Day 27 : Oct 26, 2018

 **Today's Progress** : Was reading the paper [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/pdf/1411.4555.pdf) to understand better the project I'm working on.
 I was also working on the decoder network.